Effects of legalized cannabis

 The use of cannabis as a recreational drug has been outlawed in many countries for several decades.
 As a result of long-fought legalization efforts, several countries such as Uruguay and Canada, as well as several states in the US, have legalized the production, sale, possession, and recreational and/or medical usage of cannabis.
 The broad legalization of cannabis in this fashion can have numerous effects on the economy and society in which it is legalized.

 General evidence

-There is evidence that ready access to legal cannabis is associated with a number of health harms including increased need for emergency medicine, and increased incidence of cannabis use disorder and road traffic accidents.
+There is evidence that ready access to legal cannabis is associated with a number of health harms including increased need for emergency medicine, and increased incidence of cannabis use disorder and road traffic accident.